-Risk of blindness with fillers – in short
+Risk of blindness with dermal fillers – in short

 🔍 Cause

-Filler accidentally entering a blood vessel leading to the eye
+Filler entering a blood vessel connected to the eye

 ⚠️ Consequence

-Blocked blood supply, which can in rare cases cause permanent vision loss
+Reduced blood supply, which in rare cases may lead to vision loss

 📊 Likelihood